 Stephen Elliot, program vice president of management software and DevOps, IDC

 That’s one reason why observability — the ability to continually measure performance of systems by tracking their outputs — has become a critical feature of enterprise cloud systems.

 Observability tools go beyond traditional monitoring to show SRE, DevOps, and IT teams what’s going on and why problems occur within increasingly complex and dynamic infrastructure and application architectures, says Gagan Singh, vice president of product, observability, at Elastic.

 Those data-driven insights, in turn, help teams improve business results.
 “Organizations that adopt the observability mindset gain new levels of agility and the ability to deliver bigger, better customer experiences,” Singh says.

-Observability tools are also gaining AI capabilities.
+Observability tools are also gaining AI capabilities and AI operations.
 New AIOps platforms use machine learning to collect, analyze, and utilize data, enabling enterprise apps to diagnose causes of system problems on the fly, reducing the time required for troubleshooting.

 Put cognitive search insight at the center